jaso-public/cs764-sorter/README.md

 This method will return a pointer to a record or a null pointer if the record has already been returned after being reset().

 ## MemoryProvider
-The Memory Provider extracts records from a packed buffer of records.
+The memory provider extracts records from a packed buffer of records.
 It requires that records are sorted within the buffer and that each record consumes exactly recordSize number of bytes.
 You must know how many records are stored in the buffer when you use the MemoryProvider  (There are no sentinels in the buffers)

 ### Class Constructor
 The class constructor obtains the buffer to extract records from and initializes class variables.